Perch, now called Orchard, raises $36M to simplify home buying and selling – TechCrunch

 Orchard also offers a title business, letting buyers close the transaction via their phone from the comfort of their home.
 And Orchard shows no signs of slowing.
 The company currently has a mortgage product in beta.

 On the heels of this new funding round, Orchard wants to double the size of its team from 150 people to 300 by the end of 2020.
-Cunningham also expects to see more than 100 percent revenue growth over the next year.
+Cunningham also expects to see more than 100% revenue growth over the next year.

 “The greatest challenge is to grow rapidly and build the tech around this that allows us to deliver in a repeatable way,” said Cunningham.
 “Buying a home is the biggest financial transaction of someone’s life and the human element is really important.
 So we need to grow quickly but in a way that is highly human and highly consistent.”